The Most Powerful Non-Avenger MCU Characters, Ranked

 It may be a controversial pick but that only makes it more fitting; the absolute most powerful non-Avenger hero in the MCU is the Asgardian agent of chaos himself, Loki Laufeyson.
 Not only is he not an Avenger, but he was the first Avengers-specific villain.
 And not only is he powerful, but he's also potentially exponentially more powerful than any of his competition — a fact upcoming phases are likely to prove.

-Loki is Asgardian royalty, putting him roughly equivalent to the likes of Thor and Valkyrie.
+Loki is Asgardian royalty, making him roughly equivalent to the likes of Thor and Valkyrie.
 He was trained by Frigga in magic and has proven himself an exceptional sorcerer (and in the comics, he was even the Sorcerer Supreme for a time).
 He's an excellent hand-to-hand combatant, able to trounce Captain America in "Avengers."
 He's a master manipulator, possibly the best, able to talk his way into or out of almost anything.
 He has wielded both the Space Stone and Mind Stone at once, a feat that Ebony Maw claims no other being but Thanos has ever accomplished.

 Beyond any of his other powers, skills, and accomplishments, however, Loki's number one asset is his mind.
 Currently, Loki is one of the only beings aware of the TVA, the multiverse, its creation, destruction, and recreation, and the many variants of Kang.
-As the post-credits scene of "Ant-Man and the Wasp: Quantumania" made it clear, Loki is on the hunt for Kangs, making him the MCU's best, most unlikely hope for survival.
+As the post-credits scene of "Ant-Man and the Wasp: Quantumania" made clear, Loki is on the hunt for Kangs, making him the MCU's best, most unlikely hope for survival.